Hunting for Caves and the Milky Way in Sedona

 Soldiers Pass Cave

-I’ve seen this on social media as of late, so figured I’d go check it out!
-I’ve done this hike a couple of time (it takes you right by Seven Sacred Pools) so I was familiar with most of it…. just not the exact route you take to find the cave.
+I’ve seen this on social media lately, so figured I’d check it out!
+I’ve done this hike a couple of times (it takes you right by Seven Sacred Pools), so I was familiar with most of it… just not the exact route to the cave.

-Unfortunately, I made too quick a left hand turn towards the cave, which meant I bushwacked considerably more than I needed too.
+Unfortunately, I made too quick a left-hand turn towards the cave, which meant I bushwacked considerably more than I needed to.
 And, as all bushwacking experts know, you end up with quite a few scrapes and cuts.
-I did make it to the soldiers pass cave and was able to enjoy the peacefulness of the cave before a family of 7 wandered in.
+I did make it to the Soldiers Pass cave and enjoyed its peacefulness before a family of 7 wandered in.
 And that’s my cue to leave…

 Soldiers Pass cave sedona arizona